-Note, however, that an employer may still ask an employee to take a lie detector test.
-This is provided that the employee is:
+Note, however, that an employer may still ask you to take a lie detector test.
+This is provided that you are:

-- this is done prior to the polygraph test.2
+- this is done prior to the polygraph test.3

-If done, and the employee agrees, the employer can perform a test.
+If done, and you agree, the employer can perform a test.

-Note also that federal law prohibits employers from subjecting employees to polygraph tests.3
+Note also that federal law prohibits employers from subjecting you to polygraph tests.4

-3. Should a person take a lie detector test if asked to do so by the police?
+3. Should I take a lie detector test if asked to do so by the police?

-A person should not take a lie detector test without consulting with a criminal defense lawyer.
+You should not take a lie detector test without consulting with a criminal defense lawyer.
 This is because these tests are not 100% reliable.
-And even though the results of the test are not admissible in court, it may not be in a suspect's interest to submit to a test.
+Even though the results of the test are not admissible in court, it may not be in your interest to submit to a test.

-A suspect may "pass" a polygraph if the test indicates he is being truthful in denying he committed the crime.
-Even so, this does not give him the right to introduce the test results as exculpatory evidence in court.
-The Supreme Court has ruled that an accused does not:
+You may “pass” a polygraph if the test indicates you are being truthful in denying you committed the crime.
+Even so, this does not give you the right to introduce the test results as exculpatory evidence in court.
+The Supreme Court has ruled that you do not:

 - have a constitutional right,

-- to introduce lie detector results into evidence.4
+- to introduce lie detector results into evidence.5

-The court made this ruling even though the U.S. Constitution says a defendant has a right to present a defense.5
+The court made this ruling even though the U.S. Constitution says you have a right to present a defense.6

-Further, if a person does take a test and fails, this makes it more likely police and prosecutors will view him as factually guilty, and thus charge him with the crime.
+Further, if you do take a test and fail, this makes it more likely police and prosecutors will view you as factually guilty, and thus charge you with the crime.

-4. Can a person fail a lie detector test even if he/she is telling the truth?
+4. Can I fail a lie detector test even if I am telling the truth?

-A person can fail a polygraph test even if he/she is telling the truth.
+You can fail a polygraph test even if you are telling the truth.

-A polygraph test does not measure whether a person is lying.
-Rather, it measures the signs that suggest that a person is lying.
+A polygraph test does not measure whether you are lying.
+Rather, it measures the signs that suggest that you are lying.

-During the test, an examiner asks a person a series of questions.
+During the test, an examiner asks you a series of questions.

-A machine then records physiological changes in the person answering.
+A machine then records physiological changes in you as you answer.
 These include changes in: